mark-keaton/anki-mcp-server/README.md

-# viem-server MCP Server
+# anki-server MCP Server

-An MCP for viem
+An MCP for Anki

 This is a TypeScript-based MCP server that implements a simple notes system.
 It demonstrates core MCP concepts by providing: